An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Privacy Guarantees

-Intuitively, in graphs with higher connectivity, it should however be possible for $\sigma_\Delta^2$ to be smaller than $O(\rndn)$.
-Before considering more practical topologies, we illustrate this on the complete graph case, which provides a best-case scenario in terms of connectivity.
-Theorem~\ref{thm:diffprivacy-complete} shows that for a fully connected $G^H$, $\sigma_\Delta^2$ can be of order $1/\rndn$, which is a \emph{quadratic} reduction compared to the path case.
+The necessary value of $\sigma_\Delta^2$ depends strongly on the network structure.
+This becomes clear in Theorem \ref{thm:diffprivacy-complete}, which covers the case of the complete graph and shows that for a fully connected $G^H$, $\sigma_\Delta^2$ can be of order $O(1/\rndn)$, which is a \emph{quadratic} reduction compared to the path case.